SMPP access is normally disabled for users. Please contact us for more information on enabling access.

 Ensure that your account password is no longer than 8 characters, to maintain compatibility with the SMPP specification.

 service_typefield.
 As per the SMPP 3.4 specification, this is a C-octet string, so for the three routing options, the value can be a literal string containing one of “1”, “2” or “3”.
 If unspecified or invalid, routing group 2 will be used.

 protocol_idas supported by our EAPI are currently not supported on our SMPP interface.

 validity_periodis limited to the default setting

 sm_default_msg_idis limited to the default setting

 0x01(final delivery status outcome of “success” or “failure”)

-user_message_referenceis not used but support is planned (to allow customers to implement message duplication avoidance strategies)
+user_message_referenceis not currently used but may be used in the future, e.g. to planned to allow customers to implement message duplication avoidance strategies

 validity_period: maximum 21 days after submission time, but partner networks are likely to impose their own, more restrictive limits

 The ESME (SMPP client) is expected to either respond to